emanuelefavero/docker-linux/README.md

 4. Test your Linux application: (e.g. `./script.sh`)

 > Note: Make sure you have Docker installed on your machine
+>
+> TIP: When saving files in the container, they will be lost when the container is stopped.
+To save files, use a volume or copy them to the Dockerfile directory so they are copied to the container during the next build

 ## License